Blog

 Persuasion matters

-Persuasion and its importance to your digital technology The power of digital technologies is often unrealised The rise of digital technology is transforming our lives.
-Digital products and programs to improve our lives are being generated at an incredible rate, and...
+The potential power of digital technologies is often unrealised.
+The rise of digital technology is transforming our lives.
+Digital products and programs to improve our lives are being generated at an incredible rate, and are getting better all the time.
+However, new digital technologies do not always realise their potential as people do not fully incorporate them into their lives.

 Digital is not just Digital